All Episodes

 Welcome back.

-Uh that's why it's so upsetting.
+That's why it's so upsetting.

-You heard this mother describe what it has been like listening to Democrats while her son and son-in-law are in um Afghanistan.
+You heard this mother describe what it has been like listening to Democrats while her son and son-in-law are in Afghanistan.

-It's uh it's it's just abuse.
+It's just abuse.

-It's just play.
+It's just plain.

 We owe them respect.